To refer a patient for kidney transplant evaluation, please call 1-855-366-7989, Mon–Fri 8 a.m. – 4:30 p.m.

-The following items are required for a pancreas transplant referral to be processed:
+The following items are required for a kidney transplant referral to be processed:

 These items can be faxed to 404-727-8972.